omega-gg/VBML/tevolution.md

 with efficient individual and collective curation.
 This perspective is aligned with [Motion Freedom](https://omega.gg/about/MotionFreedom) ethical principles.

-The tevolution initiative wants to be a technological progress serving anthropological progress.
+The tevolution initiative wants to be a technological progress serving an anthropological progress.

 ## tevolution client